michaelsmueller/chicha/README.md

 - Use your phone to login and view the coupon, or take a picture of the coupon QR code with your phone
 - Then, login with the Partner (on your computer) and navigate to Scan coupon … hold up your phone (showing the coupon QR code)
 - Try to scan the code again
+- NOTE: scanning works on desktop or Android with any browser, but on iOS you must use Safari since Apple only allows access to the WebRTC `getUserMedia()` API on Safari (as a fallback, for other browsers on iOS we can implement the QR Code reader in legacy mode which simply requires taking a photo)

 **Profile**

+- Turn dark mode on, then check out some of the other screens
 - Edit your profile
 - Delete your profile, just click cancel not OK in the prompt!
 - Logout